achoudh5/NOTES/Github/Github_tutorial.md

 that will pull all the info from your remote, but it doesn't change any of your local branches

 Anshul Choudhary [7:32 PM]

 done, it did

 Katrina Brock [7:33 PM]

 now try `git branch --set-upstream-to=mainline/master` see if that solves it

 Anshul Choudhary [7:33 PM]

 Untitled
-git push --set-upstream origin changes
+`git push --set-upstream origin changes`
 Branch changes set up to track remote branch changes from origin.
 Everything up-to-date

 Katrina Brock [7:34 PM]

 ok, so your `changes` branch is tracking anschoud/nuage-topos:changes. that's ok

 Anshul Choudhary [7:39 PM]

 so, now git fetch and pull ? (edited)

-Katrina Brock [7:50 PM]
-sorry, someone walked up to talk to me back now

-Anshul Choudhary [7:50 PM]
-no probs
-I am in lecture anyways :stuck_out_tongue:

 Katrina Brock [7:51 PM]

 so your `changes` branch is tracking anschoud/nuage-topos:changes.
 But! what you really want is your `master` branch to be tracking pygash/nutopos:master so that you have latest changes locally so do `git checkout master; git branch --set-upstream-to=mainline/master`